 When you can perform 100 percent of the number of repetitions you want to do on the CPFT FOR THE FIRST SET, add 5-10 percent more weight with free weights.
 Or add whatever weight is necessary to drop you again to 80 percent of desired repetitions with the new weight.
 Proceed as above, building up to 100 percent of the desired repetitions for the first set with the second and third sets done until you can’t do anymore.

 If you want to improve your push-ups you must work out different muscles.
 Training only on push-ups and/or bench presses can lead to a strength imbalance.
 Pull-ups or some type of rowing work should be done with resistance or a training partner.

 When training, pay attention to proper form.
 Keep your body straight and rigid.
 Lower yourself or the weight in a controlled manner so that you can gain a training effect.
 During the test itself, however, to conserve energy and improve your performance, you should work at a much more rapid pace.
 Try to do as many repetitions as possible during the first 45 to 60 seconds when being tested.

 Place your hands at shoulder width with your fingers pointing forward and slightly outward.
 Keep your heels and toes together.

 Do not forget to breathe during both training and testing.

-Change position of hands to a narrower or wider position after you are tired, then try to do some more push-ups.
+If you’re tired, change the position of your hands to a narrower or wider position.
+Then try to do some more push-ups.